The welfare of our members is important

 SLSA Child Protection Policy

-Newport Surf Life Saving Club is committed to providing a safe, supportive, enjoyable environment for children through the SLSA Safeguarding Children and Young People Program.
+Newport Surf Life Saving Club is committed to providing a safe, supportive, enjoyable environment for children through the SLSA Child Safe Program.
 The program recognises the importance of protecting young people under the age of 18 from abuse, harm and exploitation.
-It is everyone’s responsibility to treat all children and young members respectfully, and within the child protection laws of Australia (free from any form of abuse).
+It is everyone’s responsibility to treat all children and young members respectfully and within the child protection laws of Australia (free from any form of abuse).

 Resources, webinars and online training courses are available to every club member to establish clear guidelines for appropriate behaviour when engaging with children and young people.
-To learn more about how you can protect our children and young members, please contact our club’s Member Protection Officer Information Officer (MPIO), Leanne Budd or read the Safeguarding Children Handbook.
+To learn more about how you can protect our children and young members, please contact our club’s Member Protection Officer Information Officer (MPIO), Rebecca Capell or read the Safeguarding Children Club Handbook.

 All members who work with children and young people are required to complete the Surf Life Saving’s Safeguarding Children and Young People Awareness Course.
 To ensure you are recognised for completing the course, please login to the Members Portal first.
 Access to the course can be found in Memberships > Courses > Login to ELearning > Training Library > SLS > Safety and Well-being (View Courses) > Safeguarding Children and Young People Awareness.